66 important questions and answers - Bandera County Courier

 Taiwan was actually the country that was most affected after China have to be.
 Nevertheless there is so far, status 10.
 March, only 47 Cases.
 The reason is that the authorities there implemented very consistent and long-term measures very early on and informed and sensitized the population early.

-Read: How Taiwan den Covid – 19 – outbreak prevented – and the WHO does not want to know about it
+Read: How Taiwan den Covid – 19 Prevented outbreak – and the WHO does not want to know anything about it

 46. How does Covid differ – 19 from Sars?